 Transferability.
 The LDCC can impose restrictions on shares of our common stock acquired by the exercise of an Option as it may deem advisable, including, without limitation, restrictions under applicable federal securities laws, under the requirements of any stock exchange or market upon which the shares are then listed and/or traded, and under any blue sky or state securities laws applicable to the shares.
 During his or her lifetime, only the participant can exercise options granted under the plan.
 After the Participant's death, the participant's estate or beneficiary can exercise the options.
 No incentive stock option granted under the Omnibus Incentive Plan may be sold, transferred, pledged, assigned, or otherwise alienated or hypothecated, other than by will or by the laws of descent and distribution.
-Except as otherwise alienated or hypothecated, other than by will or by the laws of descent and distribution.
+Except as otherwise provided in an award agreement, no nonqualified stock option granted under the Omnibus Incentive Plan may be sold, transferred, other than by will or by the laws of descent and distribution.
 Under no circumstances may a nonqualified stock option be transferable for value or consideration.